Food Safety Food Safety Management

 Anyone who works in a foodservice establishment that needs this type of certification must complete a course and an ungraded written or verbal exercise that has been approved by the Ohio Department of Health (ODH).

 The ODH does not set an expiration for a Person-In-Charge Certification.
-However, when the Food and Drug Administration or the Ohio legislature makes food code updates, it is a good idea to take a course again to keep your knowledge up-to-date.
+However, when the Food and Drug Administration (FDA) or the Ohio legislature makes food code updates, it is a good idea to take a course again to keep your knowledge up-to-date.

 What is covered in a Person-In-Charge Certification program?